Back to Canon Home Back to Home Back to Photography Home

 (cropped down from a much larger photo)

-A friend as he looks in average room lighting.
+A shot of a section of my pool table, in average room lighting.
 Note that the ASA 1600 photo lacks the resolution, and color rendition of the ASA 400.
-Note also that the ASA 400 photo is a bit less sharp, due to the lower shutter speed required.

 ASA 1600